mmomtchev/magickwand.js/README.md

 * `--enable-shared` builds `ImageMagick` as a shared library and prefers linking against the shared versions of the system libraries, this binary will be smaller and load faster, but it will run only on the system on which it was compiled

+* `--enable-standalone-build` will use the bundled C/C++ compiler (`clang` on all platforms in a xPack `npm` package) to build the package, this should work on all platform even without a C/C++ compiler installed - *this option is considered experimental*

 * `--enable-external` will build only the JavaScript bindings expecting to link to an already existing ImageMagick installation

 * `--cpp_args=` can be used to pass additional arguments when compiling, add `-I` when compiling with an external ImageMagick